byterubpay/byterub-site/_posts/2017-09-17-overview-and-logs-for-the-dev-meeting-held-on-2017-09-17.md

 ---
 layout: post
 title: Overview and Logs for the Dev Meeting Held on 2017-09-17
-summary: Discussion of open PRs and issues, release schedule, 0MQ, multisig, 0MQ, unit testing, luigi1111 as maintainer, MyMonero, MRL, and miscellaneous
+summary: Discussion of open PRs and issues, release schedule, 0MQ, multisig, 0MQ, unit testing, luigi1111 as maintainer, MyByteRub, MRL, and miscellaneous
 tags: [dev diaries, core, crypto]
 author: dEBRUYNE / fluffypony
 ---

 # Overview

-An overview can be found on [MoneroBase](https://monerobase.com/wiki/DevMeeting_2017-09-17).
+An overview can be found on [ByteRubBase](https://monerobase.com/wiki/DevMeeting_2017-09-17).

 # Logs